wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 ```
 1. So it  starts with an  element in the array

-    It is a iterative approach and considering the fact that one item array is always sorted
+    It is an iterative approach and because one item array is always sorted

-2. Compares two nearby element to merge into a sorted sub array
+2. Compares two nearby elements to merge into a sorted sub array

-    Similarly we then merge the sorted subarrays like we have done in top down recursive approach (two-pointer approach)
+    Similarly, we then merge the sorted subarrays like we have done in top-down recursive approach (two-pointer approach)

-4. Contines until we a sorted array
+4. Continues until we have a sorted array
 ```
 <Tabs>
 <TabItem value="java" label="Java">